c2FmZQ/c2FmZQ/README.md

 It only knows how many files you have, how big they are, and who they're shared with.

-The client has to trust the server when sharing albums.
+The clients have to trust the server when sharing albums.
 The server provides the contact search feature (/v2/sync/getContact), which returns a User ID and a public key for the contact.
 Then, the album is shared with that User ID and public key (via /v2/sync/share).